 An acceleration clause may also be included in a lease.
 These clauses require that if a tenant breaks the contract, they must pay the entire amount that would be due to the landlord had they completed the lease.
 When ending a lease early, you will almost always face some form of liability.
 In addition to paying any outstanding rent, you also may have to pay a portion of the rent due for the remainder of the lease.

 In some cases, tenants may be able to mitigate the amount that they owe the landlord by proving that the landlord could have avoided losing rent by leasing the space to another tenant.

 Realistically, if you don't have the money to hire a lawyer, you will likely face an unfavorable judgment in a court case, meaning you would need to pay your former landlord the full amount they are owed.
 Even though it can be expensive, you should hire a lawyer when terminating a lease early, as you may end up paying much more in the long run.

 If you need help interpretting a commercial lease early termination clause, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.